Niagara County Brownfield Opportunity Area

 Why this study matters

-Niagara County has a legacy of vacant, underutilized and contaminated properties that can pose safety and public health risks to surrounding communities.
-These sites can contribute to blight, reduce the local tax base, limit economic opportunity and are often perceived as liabilities by developers.
+Niagara County has a legacy of vacant, underutilized, and environmentally impaired properties that present challenges to redevelopment and private investment.
+These sites can contribute to blight, erode the local tax base, and constrain economic opportunity.
+Often perceived by developers as complex or high-risk, they can stall growth in otherwise strategic locations.

 Study Area